The Deligne-Mumford operad as a trivialization of the circle action: Operads based on Riemann surfaces with boundary

-\begin{remark} Since we will be interested in $\t{Fr}_\partial$ as a topological operad, a few more words need to be said in order to specify the topology on the moduli spaces involved.
-Given any point of $\t{Fr}_\partial^{m,1}$ corresponding to a surface $S$, we can glue in disks (with standard parametrization of boundary) to all the inputs and outputs of $S$ to obtain a closed Riemann surface $\bar{S}$.
-This gives an identification of $\t{Fr}_\partial^{m, 1}$ with the moduli space of Riemann surfaces with $m+1$ parametrized loops bounding disks isomorphic to the standard disk $D\subset \C$ and with standard induced parametrization on $\C$.
+\begin{remark} We will be interested in $\t{Fr}_\partial$ as a topological operad and we now specify the topology on the moduli spaces involved.
+Given any point of $\t{Fr}_\partial^{m,1}$ corresponding to a surface $S$, we can glue in disks (with standard parametrization of the boundary) to all the inputs and outputs of $S$ to obtain a closed Riemann surface $\bar{S}$.
+This gives an identification of $\t{Fr}_\partial^{m, 1}$ with the moduli space of Riemann surfaces with $m+1$ parametrized loops bounding disks isomorphic to the standard disk $D\subset \mathbb{C}$ and with standard boundary parametrization.
 In particular, $\t{Fr}_\partial$ is a subspace of the space of tuples $(X, \gamma_1,\dots, \gamma_{m+1})$ with $X$ a closed Riemann surface (corresponding to a point of some $\mathcal{M}_{g,m+1}$) and the $\gamma_i$, $i=1,\dots,m+1$ pairwise nonintersecting contractible embedded analytic loops in $X$.
 This is a bundle over $\mathcal{M}_{g,m+1}$.
 We topologize $\t{Fr}_\partial^{m,1}$ as a locally closed subset of this bundle of tuples.

 This presents $\t{Fr}_\partial$ as a complex infinite-dimensional manifold.
-Its local model at a framed Riemann surface of genus $g$ with $m+1$ boundary components is the total space of a fibration over a neighborhood of the corresponding element in $\mathcal{M}_{g,m+1}$ with fiber given by $m+1$-tuples embeddings of the disc in $\mathbb{C}$ close to the standard one.
+Its local model at a framed Riemann surface of genus $g$ with $m+1$ boundary components is the total space of a fibration over a neighborhood of the corresponding element in $\mathcal{M}_{g,m+1}$ with fiber given by $m+1$-tuples of embeddings of the disc in $\mathbb{C}$ close to the standard one.
 The fact that the corresponding element in $\mathcal{M}_{g,m+1}$ may be an orbifold point is irrelevant here.

 \end{remark}